-Carrie Schroll is an associate in the International Trade and National Security Practice in the Washington, D.C., office of Kirkland & Ellis LLP, focusing her practice in the areas of national security reviews by the Committee on Foreign Investment in the United States (CFIUS), export controls (ITAR and EAR), trade and economic sanctions (OFAC), customs, anti-boycott restrictions, anti-money laundering (AML) regulations, and compliance with the U.S. Foreign Corrupt Practices Act (FCPA).
+Carrie Schroll is an associate in the International Trade and National Security Practice Group in the Washington, D.C., office of Kirkland & Ellis LLP, focusing her practice in the areas of export controls (ITAR and EAR), trade and economic sanctions (OFAC), customs, national security reviews by the Committee on Foreign Investment in the United States (CFIUS), anti-boycott restrictions, anti-money laundering (AML) regulations, and compliance with the U.S. Foreign Corrupt Practices Act (FCPA).

-She advises a diverse range of clients on international trade and FCPA due diligence in connection with corporate transactions.
-She regularly counsels clients regarding internal investigations related to compliance with economic sanctions, export controls, and anti-corruption laws.
-She also routinely assists clients in developing international trade and anticorruption compliance programs.
+She advises a diverse range of clients on international trade and FCPA due diligence in connection with corporate transactions, and has counseled clients in internal investigations related to compliance with economic sanctions, export controls, and anti-corruption laws.
+She also regularly assists clients in developing trade and anti-corruption compliance programs.

 “Trump Administration Bans Dealings in Venezuelan Cryptocurrency in a First Step Toward Extending Sanctions to Digital Currency Transactions,” Kirkland & Ellis LLP Alert